tus/tusd/README.md

 The goal for this code base is to come up with a good and simple solution for resumable file uploads over http.

-* Defining good http API
+* Defining a good http API
-* Implementing a reasonably robust server for it
+* Implementing a minimal / robust server for it
 * Creating an HTML5 client
 * Setting up an online demo
 * Integrating Amazon S3 for storage